peterdri/ece-communications-labs/_ece450/lab1/introduction.md

 You will learn about:

-- baseband BPSK communication,
+- baseband communication,
 - bit errors.

 ## Deliverables

 In this lab there are the following deliverables:

 - a single page of answers to the deliverable questions laid out in the lab.
 In this lab there are 5 of them.
 They are all highlighted and labelled with their respective question numbers.
-Each question will require some thought and should be answered concisely with 1 to 2 sentences of text and perhaps an accompanying figure.
+Each question will require some thought and should be answered concisely with 1 to 2 sentences of text and perhaps an accompanying figure,
-- a short code you write to generate a BER versus $$\sigma$$ curve
+- a short code you write to generate some BER curves,
-- your final BER versus $$\sigma$$ curve figure
+- your final BER curve figures.

 {% include alert.html title="Note" content="You will need access to Matlab (or Python) for this.
 If you wish to use Matlab it is free for UVic students at matlab.uvic.ca." %}